-We have agreed that, without the prior written consent of the representatives of the underwriters, we will not, during the period ending [90] days after the date of this prospectus, [(i) offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise transfer or dispose of, directly or indirectly, or file with the SEC a registration statement under the Securities Act relating to, any securities that are substantially similar to our ordinary shares or the ADSs, including but not limited to any options or warrants to purchase our ordinary shares or the ADSs or any securities that are convertible into or exchangeable for, or that represent the right to receive, our ordinary shares or the ADSs or any such substantially similar securities, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing or (ii) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of our ordinary shares or the ADSs or any such other securities, whether any such transaction described in clause (i) or (ii) above is to be settled by delivery of our ordinary shares or the ADSs or such other securities, in cash or otherwise (other than the ordinary shares or the ADSs to be sold hereunder or pursuant to employee share option plans existing on, or upon the conversion or exchange of convertible or exchangeable securities outstanding as of, the date of this prospectus).]
+We have agreed that, without the prior written consent of the representatives of the underwriters, we will not, during the period ending 90 days after the date of this prospectus, (i) offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise transfer or dispose of, directly or indirectly, or file with the SEC a registration statement under the Securities Act relating to, any securities that are substantially similar to our ordinary shares or the ADSs, including but not limited to any options or warrants to purchase our ordinary shares or the ADSs or any securities that are convertible into or exchangeable for, or that represent the right to receive, our ordinary shares or the ADSs or any such substantially similar securities, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing or (ii) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of our ordinary shares or the ADSs or any such other securities, whether any such transaction described in clause (i) or (ii) above is to be settled by delivery of our ordinary shares or the ADSs or such other securities, in cash or otherwise (other than the ordinary shares or the ADSs to be sold hereunder or pursuant to employee share option plans existing on, or upon the conversion or exchange of convertible or exchangeable securities outstanding as of, the date of this prospectus).

-The restrictions described in the preceding paragraph do not apply to (A) any registration statement on Form S-8 with respect to any existing employee share option plans, (B) transactions relating to our ordinary shares or the ADSs or other securities acquired in this offering or otherwise in open market transactions, or (C) the establishment of a trading plan pursuant to Rule 10b5-1 under the Exchange Act for the transfer of our ordinary shares or the ADSs.
+The restrictions described in the preceding paragraph do not apply to (A) any registration statement on Form S-8 with respect to any existing employee share option plans, (B) transactions relating to our ordinary shares or the ADSs or other securities acquired in this offering or otherwise in open market transactions, (C) grants of share incentive awards to employees, directors or consultants under any employee share option plans existing on the date of this prospectus, or (D) the establishment of a trading plan pursuant to Rule 10b5-1 under the Exchange Act for the transfer of our ordinary shares or the ADSs.